valentingol/gan-face-editing/README.md

 - [x] Find translations in latent space
 - [x] Saving pipeline for direction
 - [x] Solve bald issue
-- [ ] Detect and improve bad translations
+- [x] Detect and improve bad translations
 - [ ] Look for other repo to solve skin and age :construction:
-- [ ] Saving pipeline for edited images
 - [ ] Solve specific issues (manually or with other methods)
-- [ ] Focused change by semantic segmentation :construction:
+- [x] Focused change by semantic segmentation
 - [ ] Improve resolution (super resolution ?) :construction:

 ## Quick Start